eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 *KX
 *LHG
 ```

+!!! note:
+    The main advantage of [plotStops.py](Railways.md#plotstopspy) is creating a stoplist.txt file automatically.

 !!! note
     When plotting stops from a route file that also defines `<vType>` elements, then the option **--idelem** must be used to declare where the id attribute must be loaded from (i.e. **--idelem trip**).